MxHbm/Management-Science/README.md

 # Important Definitions

+### :goal_net: Types of the products
+- Dry = 0
+- Fresh = 1

 ### :goal_net: Order of the production plant
--> Each plant produces one of these products: PM,UHT,Yogurt,Cheese Please use exactly this order for generating the data
+-> Each plant produces one of these products: PM,UHT,Yogurt,Cheese Please use exactly this order for generating the dat

 ### :goal_net: Order of the distribution centers
 -> In Fig. 3 all the DCs are shown, i used the following order for all lists!